 Below we have shared five of our favourite Bangkok temples.
 From our first visit in the 1990s, we have now spent several months in Bangkok and have visited the first four temples listed several times.
 The final one is a recent addition and well worth the little extra effort it takes to visit.

-You can try to see the most famous temples in Bangkok in one day on a guided tour, but honestly, this is not something I would recommend.
+You can try to see the most famous temples in Bangkok in one day on a guided tour, but honestly, this would not be my first choice.

-The iconic Wat Arun on the riverside can be enjoyed from a distance if time is short.
+If time is short, you can enjoy the iconic Wat Arun on the riverside from a distance.
 It looks especially beautiful at night.

 For something entirely different, take a trip to Wat Paknam Phasi Charoen, preferably by long-tail at sunset.

-The temple complex also houses over 1,000 Buddha images, making it a significant religious site for Buddhists.
-Wander the beautifully decorated pavilion and tranquil courtyards and take some time to look at intricate murals that depict Buddhist teachings.
+The temple complex houses over 1,000 Buddha images, making it a significant religious site for Buddhists.
+Wander the beautifully decorated pavilions and tranquil courtyards and take some time to look at the intricate murals that depict Buddhist teachings.

 Immersing in the Serenity: What to Expect Inside Wat Pho

 Once you step inside the heart of Wat Pho, it’s worth spending some time strolling around its courtyards.
 These are beautiful.
-I prefer this complex to the Grand Palace, its quieter
+I prefer this complex to the Grand Palace, as it’s quieter.

 Nothing eclipses the temple’s central attraction: the 46m long and 15m tall statue of the Reclining Buddha.
-Encased in gold leaf, this image of Buddha during his last illness is humbling.
+This image of Buddha during his last illness, encased in gold leaf, is humbling.

 Don’t miss the mother-of-pearl inscriptions at the soles of the statue.
 These depict the 108 positive actions, called Lokshans, that helped Buddha achieve perfection.